Yorkshire Museum of Farming

 The Yorkshire Museum of Farming is located in Murton Park near York in England.
 It is housed on a grass field site of approximately 14 acre, and is the only museum in the district specifically dedicated to the subject of farming.
 In the autumn of 2010, the museum was awarded full accreditation status by the Museums, Libraries and Archives Council.

 The museum has built up a large collection of artefacts that illustrate the history of farm mechanisation.
 The collection also contains domestic items and other documentary material relating to the social structure of rural life in the area.
 Events are held throughout the year relating to rural and farming themes.
 There is also a children's play area and a cafe.

 The site is also home to the last surviving stretch of the Derwent Valley Light Railway, part of whose archive is also in the museum's collection.

 The museum shares the site with the Danelaw Centre for Living History.
 Living history facilities include a mock Roman fort called Brigantium, which is a disguised outdoor classroom designed to cater for up to 65 children at a time.
-There are also buildings dedicated to the Tudor and Viking ages, including a Dark Age village and how they farmed the land centuries ago.
+There are also buildings dedicated to the Tudor and Viking ages, and an early medieval village and how they farmed the land centuries ago.